How to Select a Safety Shirt

 The other type of material used is polyester.
-Unlike the leisure suits of old, these new fabrics are often referred to as “sports fabric”, “moisture wicking”, etc. They hold the dyes better, are noticeably brighter, and will stay brighter after repeated washings.
-This is the only type of material that reflective striping is used on and can be classified as an ANSI Class 2 or Class 3 Hi-Vis shirts.
+These new fabrics are often referred to as sports fabric, moisture wicking, dri-fit, or performance.
+They hold the dyes better, are noticeably brighter, and will stay brighter after repeated washings.
+This is the only type of material that reflective striping is normally used on and can be classified as an ANSI Class 2 or Class 3 Hi-Vis shirts.

-For consistency we refer to all of our shirts as “safety green” although some manufacturers refer to their products as “safety yellow” or even “safety lime”.
+For consistency we refer to all of our safety shirts as “safety green” although some manufacturers refer to their products as “safety yellow” or even “safety lime.”.
 They are one and the same.
-Sometimes this color is incorrectly called “neon green”.
-Neon green is much “greener” and is not worn as a safety color.
-Although shades may differ on this website, all manufacturers are using similar dyes and variances are primarily due to photography and lighting.
+Sometimes this color is incorrectly called “neon green.”.
+Neon green is much “greener” and is not worn as a safety color in professional settings.
+Although shades may differ on our website, all manufacturers are using similar dyes and variances are primarily due to photography and lighting.